reddit/kdd2024-tutorial-breaking-barriers/README.md

 | stories | [Wisdom story: A wise elderly man and two travelers](https://www.reddit.com/r/stories/comments/1dnc0d6/wisdom_story_a_wise_elderly_man_and_two_travelers/) | [text4](media/text4.txt) |

-## Presentation Slides

-The slides for the KDD'24 hands-on tutorial session will be linked here when they are available.

 ## Authors

 All authors are members of the multidisciplinary ML Understanding team at Reddit, based in the United States, Spain, and Canada.